s-jacobs/Python/ATM/README.md

 <br>**For the operator menu choose 2**
-User will be asked to login
+<br>User will be asked to login
+-  Admin logins:
     -  admin  -  pass
     -  oper   -  1234

 <br>Next operator main menu will load  -  Choose an option 1-3, 6 to logout, and 5 to shutdown the ATM (END/EXIT program)
 1. Display Number of Bills  -  This option displays the number of each bill in the ATM
 2. Add Bills to ATM  -  This allows the operator to add bills to the ATM
     -  Operator will be prompted to choose which bill they want to add and how many they are adding
         -  ** Choose option 5 on which bill menu to cancel and return to the operator main menu
     - Operator will then be asked if they want to add more bills
         1. Yes  -  sent back to choose which bill they want to add
         2. No   -  display the new number of bills and return to operator main menu

 3. Remove Bills from ATM  -  This allows the operator to remove bills from the ATM
     - Operator will be prompted to choose which bill they want to remove and how many
         -  ** Choose option 5 to cancel
     -  Program will validate that ATM has enough bills
     -  If not, operator will be notified

 4. Shutdown ATM  -  This allows the operator to shutdown the ATM (END/EXIT program)
     -  Operator will be prompted to confirm shutdown
         1. Operator will be logged out and ATM will shut down
         2. Shutdown is canceled.
 Return to operator main menu

 5. Logout  -  Operator is logged out and sent back to first menu (customer or operator login)